course-dprep/consumer-rating-insights-Yelp/src/DataPreparation/README.md

 # Data Preperation

-When running the make file within the DataPreparation folder, the data preperation will automatically run.
+When running the makefile within the DataPreparation folder (run ```make``` in the terminal), the data preperation will automatically run.
 The makefile follows the following steps for the data preparation of the Yelp dataset:

 ## 0. Installing Pacakges
 A few R packages are necessary in order to run the data preperation.
 These packages are: